Author: Andrew George

 Pleading Guilty

-If you wish to plead guilty to drunk and disorderly conduct we can assist you through the court process.
-We can help you obtain references and make your plea in mitigation.
-We can ensure that the right charges are before the Court.
-Our lawyers have many years of experience in plea making and can ensure that you get the fairest sentence possible.
+If you wish to plead guilty to drunk and disorderly conduct, we can guide you through the court process.
+Our lawyers can assist in obtaining references, preparing your plea in mitigation, and ensuring the correct charges are presented to the court.
+With many years of experience in plea-making, we work to achieve the fairest possible sentence for you.

 Which court will the case be heard in?